Boca Raton Campus

 Marcy entered New York University following her junior year of high school at the age of 17 as a Piano Performance Major and performed at the New York University Performing Arts Hall, Avery Fisher Hall, NYC Town Hall, and the NJ Performing Arts Center.
 She is the owner and Director of the largest piano student in Florida and specializes in teaching children on the Spectrum and those that are highly gifted and talented.
 She is a Professional Tutor for FAU when called in to teach for Applied Piano and Undergraduate and Graduate Music Theory.
 She was an Executive Vice President, Director of Wealth Management, and Managing Principal for a plethora of Major financial institutions throughout the US, establishing de novo Wealth Management Divisions (private banking, broker/dealer, trust, capital management insurance services and financial planning).
 She is a Chairman and Industry Expert, judging investment arbitrations for FINRA, and is called in as an Expert Witness for the financial industry at Thomson Reuters.
 She maintains her MBA and Executive JD.
 Perhaps most relevant to her work as a writing consultant in the FAU writing center (where she has worked for 6 years), is she scored a 5.5 on the National GRE Writing Exam, placing her in the 98% for writing; she is the CEO and owner of a professional writing company that specializes in editing business reports, ghost writing, and editing for academia.

 Hey there!
-My name is Megan Heron and I am a second year graduate student in the department of anthropology with a concentration in bioarchaeology.
+My name is Megan Heron and I am a third year graduate student in the department of anthropology with a concentration in bioarchaeology.
 I completed my undergraduate degree at Florida Atlantic University as a double major in anthropology and criminal justice.
 My current research is analyzing human skeletal remains to understand care provisions from medieval Transylvania.
 I have a versatile background, including being an autopsy assistant at one point, so I accept any challenge!
 My writing philosophy is that writing can be a tool for creative expression, no matter what the assignment may be.
 My writing strengths include thesis development, organizational frameworks, and evidentiary inclusion.
 I look forward to writing with you!

 Phil is an experienced instructor in Composition, World Literature, and Journalism.
 He received a B.S in English and MA in Journalism from The Ohio State University.
 Phil was an Instructor in The Urban Scholars Program and taught Composition at The University of Massachusetts, Boston.
 For nine years, he was an Adjunct Instructor of English at Florida Atlantic University, teaching sections of ENC 1101 and 1102.
 Phil has been published in major newspapers and magazines nationwide including The Boston Globe, The Philadelphia Inquirer, The Columbus (OH) Citizen Journal, and Parklander Magazine.
 Currently he is writing website copy for Signature Florida Realty based in Delray Beach.
 He continues to offer his knowledge and expertise in the Teaching of Writing as a Tutor of English throughout South Florida where he has extensive experience working with Undergraduate and Graduate Students.